 “Climate Strategy and Partners’ timely report looks at Horizon Europe’s Missions as a vehicle for delivering a net-zero-emission economy by 2050, suggesting that a mission with that title might be only one we need in the climate area.
 It is indeed an inspiring and worthy overarching goal, and should steer policymaking across the full spectrum of the EU’s competence under the terms of the next Commission and Parliament.”

 “Europe’s future prosperity depends on innovation.
 The shift to a zero greenhouse gas emissions economy by 2050 creates big opportunities for developing new technologies, business models and markets.
 To seize these opportunities, EU innovation funding needs to be both scaled up and given a stronger direction.
 This report sets out how.”

 Rémi Gruet, CEO of Ocean Energy Europe:

-“Innovation not only drives the transition to a zero carbon economy – it also creates jobs, industries and exports.
+“Innovation not only drives the transition to a zero greenhouse gas emissions economy – it also creates jobs, industries and exports.
 Ocean energy is a great example of this.
 Europe’s wave, tidal and other ocean resources can generate renewable power to meet 10% of energy demand by 2050.
 This report comes at the right time, and we fully support its call for a boost in climate-related Research & Innovation spending in Horizon Europe.”